 Take a few weeks to adjust the foods you eat.
 Don’t worry about quantity just get into the habit of eating good healthy foods.

 It is possible to have too much of a good thing.
 Even healthy foods.
 One thing that helps us keep our intake to appropriate levels is realizing that food is just fuel for your body.
 If you want your body to look and run well you need to fuel it appropriately.
 But unlike the fuel tank on your car it doesn’t automatically shut the pump off when it’s full.
 We have to learn to self regulate.

-For our blueprint we recommend eating three meals a day.
-Each of these meals should contain a protein, a carbohydrate and a fat.
+For our blueprint we recommend eating three t0 five meals a day.
+Each of these meals should contain protein, carbohydrate and fat.
 We use a simple and appropriate tool to figure our portion sizes.